 It is possible to take a bus ‘tour’ just to the Dead Sea which is more convenient than taking a bus as the bus service to the Dead Sea is slightly infrequent and not so easy to navigate.
 The Dead Sea Day Trip runs daily and provides you with the whole day at the beach!

-Alternatively, there is a shuttle to the Dead Sea from Tel Aviv and Jerusalem running regularly throughout the week which is the cheapest way to reach the Dead Sea..
+Alternatively, there is a shuttle to the Dead Sea from Jerusalem running regularly throughout the week which is the cheapest way to reach the Dead Sea, and includes the entrance fee to the beach.

 Tours to the Dead Sea